-The FUSE program is intended to fund projects taking place in May, June, July, and/or August 2025.
+The FUSE program is intended to fund projects taking place in May, June, July, and/or August 2026.
 Your timeline may include activities before or after these months, but at least 50% of your project should occur during the Summer to qualify for funding.
-For seniors graduating in May 2025, all activities must occur in February, March, April, and/or May 2025.
+For seniors graduating in May 2026, at least 50% of your project activities must occur in February, March, April, and/or May 2026.